kubos/kubos/docs/obc-docs/iobc/working-with-the-iobc.rst

 This document covers the Kubos Linux features which are specific to the ISIS-OBC target, also known as the iOBC.

-Please refer to :doc:`using-kubos-linux` for a general guide to using Kubos Linux.
+Please refer to :doc:`../../os-docs/using-kubos-linux` for a general guide to using Kubos Linux.

 Reference Documents
 -------------------